**This article is continuously updated with the latest developments.

 A week before, on 7 April, parliament Speaker Gordan Jandroković said Croatia had found a good balance In dealing with the coronavirus pandemic, between protecting public health and fundamental values and freedoms.

-Meanwhile, Croatian researchers in Zagreb’s Fran Mihaljevic Hospital for Infectious Diseases have managed to develop the coronavirus in laboratory conditions, and this breakthrough is seen as an important step closer to finding a COVID-19 vaccine.
+Meanwhile, Croatian researchers in Zagreb’s Fran Mihaljevic Hospital for Infectious Diseases have managed to develop the coronavirus in laboratory conditions, a breakthrough which is seen as an important step closer to finding a COVID-19 vaccine.

 Read more about the economic situation in Croatia: